aniru-dh21/Realtime-Chat-App-With-Rooms/README.md

 So, Socket.IO allows us to easily build real time applications, such as chat apps and multiplayer games.

 ## Project Setup

+1. Clone the repository to the local machine by either downloading the ZIP File or using the following git command: